The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

 RSGs and O-AGBs are challenging to distinguish in the optical and near-infrared wavelengths, as both have the same $V-I$ color range of 0 to 1~mag, but mostly RSGs are brighter at $V$ band \citep{Bolatto,Jones2017}.
 We note that some RSGs are faint in optical bands, making an infrared classification framework essential to find these sources.
 In this section, we use stellar models to (i) assess whether a star would be detectable at the distances of our targets and (ii) define flux ratio cuts for classification.

-For RSGs, we follow the prescription provided by \cite{Johnson_23}, using the \texttt{PARSEC} tracks to follow the evolution of stars from ages of 1 to 40~Myr with a timestep of 0.1~Myr.
+\paragraph{RSGs} We follow the prescription provided by \cite{Johnson_23}, using the \texttt{PARSEC} tracks to follow the evolution of stars from ages of 1 to 40~Myr with a timestep of 0.1~Myr.
 We limit the effective temperature to a range of $\log(T_{\text{eff}}/\text{K}) = 3.53$–$3.63$ \citep{Levesque} and select bright RSGs with luminosities in the range $4.5 < \log(L/L_\odot) < 5.6$.
 Additionally, to avoid contamination from AGB and super-AGB stars, we include only stars with initial masses $\geq 10~M_\odot$.
 Under these criteria, the selected RSGs have masses ranging from $10~M_\odot$ to $28~M_\odot$, ages between 5.6 and 28~Myr, and mass-loss rates between 1 and $15 \times 10^{-6}~M_\odot~\mathrm{yr}^{-1}$.
-Figure~\ref{fig:models} shows one of the brightest 10~$\mu$m models for a RSG with an age of 5.6~Myr, mass of $28~M_{\odot}$, and $\log(L/L_{\odot})=5.58$.
-The 10~$\mu$m RSGs are expected to have $M \gtrsim 20~M_\odot$, and predominantly those with mass-loss rates exceeding $5 \times 10^{-6}~M_\odot~\text{yr}^{-1}$.
-Our detection limit in NGC~5068 means we are likely capable of identifying RSGs with $\log(L/L_{\odot}) > 5$, corresponding to an initial mass of $15~M_{\odot}$.
-These models demonstrates that RSGs are detectable in the F1000W band but is unlikely to be detected in the F2100W band.
-The brightest, most massive, and youngest RSGs do not exceed a flux of 10~$\mu$Jy at F2100W at the distance of our closest target, NGC~5068, which is lower than the detection limit for the F2100W band.
-Hence, we do not expect many RSGs to be detected in our 21 $\mu$m catalog or in our more distant targets in either catalog.
-For comparison, we note here that the studies in the LMC can reach as deep as $\log(L/L_{\odot}) = 4$, which corresponds to an initial mass of $9~M_{\odot}$ \citep{Neugent}.
-Figure \ref{fig:models_all} summarizes the luminosities of modeled RSGs brighter than the detection limits in four of our targets.
-As expected, RSGs are predominantly detectable in our nearest galaxy, NGC 5068, but remain undetected in the more distant galaxies.
+Figure~\ref{fig:models} shows one of the brightest 10~$\mu$m models with an initial metallicity of $Z=0.0152$ for a blue RSG with an age of 5.6~Myr, mass of $28~M_{\odot}$, and $\log(L/L_{\odot})=5.58$.
+As noted in Section~\ref{sec:parsec}, the RSG models adopted in this work do not include circumstellar dust.
+Consequently, these models primarily trace the detection limits for relatively dust-free (bluer) RSGs and are not representative of heavily dust-enshrouded objects.
+Using observed RSGs in the LMC \citep{Groenewegen2018} as empirical benchmarks, we find that a substantial fraction of RSGs would remain detectable in F1000W across our sample.
+Specifically, we would detect $\sim$90\% (50/57) of LMC-like RSGs at our nearest target, while this fraction decreases to $\sim$30\% (18/57) at 15~Mpc and to $\sim$15\% (8/57) at 19~Mpc.
+In contrast, detectability in the F2100W band is more limited.
+At our nearest distance (5.2~Mpc), only $\sim$20\% (13/57) of LMC-like RSGs would be detected.
+At 10~Mpc, only about two LMC RSGs are expected to be detectable in F2100W, and at larger distances the detection of RSGs is unlikely.

+Figure~\ref{fig:models_all} summarizes the luminosities of modeled, relatively blue RSGs that are brighter than the detection limits, combined with LMC sources from \citet{Groenewegen2018}, for four of our targets.